Tekraj15/JobMatcher-AI/README.md

 Do the specific frameworks, tools, or domain expertise match the candidate’s background?

-Does the job use a tech stack or architecture the applicant is confident in?
+Does the job use a tech stack or architecture that the applicant is confident in?

-Are subtle industry requirements being overlooked by generic search?
+Are subtle industry requirements being overlooked by a generic search?

 This fragmented experience leads to wasted time, decision fatigue, and often, missed opportunities.
 JobMatcher AI was born from the idea that we can solve this pain point with the help of machine learning.
 Instead of asking job seekers to evaluate every job one by one, why not train a model to do it for them — instantly and intelligently?

-JobMatcher AI leverages state-of-the-art semantic models to deeply analyze both resumes and job descriptions.
-Within seconds, it returns the top-matching jobs — not just by title, but by meaningful skill and context alignment.
+JobMatcher AI leverages state-of-the-art semantic search models to deeply analyze both resumes and job descriptions.
+Within seconds, it returns the top-matching jobs, not just by title, but by meaningful skill and context alignment.

 ##  Features